shahob-atm/ielts-platform/README.md

 # IELTS Platform

-## О проекте
+## About the Project

-**IELTS Platform** — это современная и удобная онлайн-система для управления учебным процессом, тестированием, а также автоматизации работы языковых центров, специализирующихся на подготовке к экзамену IELTS. Платформа позволяет эффективно организовать взаимодействие между администрацией, преподавателями, студентами и их родителями.
+**IELTS Platform** is a modern, user-friendly online system for managing the educational process, conducting tests, and automating the workflow of language centers specializing in IELTS exam preparation.
+The platform enables efficient collaboration between administrators, teachers, students, and their parents.

-## Основные функции
+## Key Features

-- **Регистрация и управление пользователями:** поддержка ролей Admin, Teacher, Student и Parent.
+- **User Registration and Management:** Supports roles such as Admin, Teacher, Student, and Parent.
-- **Назначение и управление группами:** создание и редактирование учебных групп, назначение преподавателей и студентов.
+- **Group Assignment and Management:** Create and edit study groups, assign teachers and students.
-- **Проведение тестов и экзаменов IELTS:** онлайн-платформа для сдачи тестов, автоматическая оценка и статистика результатов.
+- **IELTS Test Administration:** Online platform for taking IELTS tests, automatic grading, and performance statistics.
-- **Ведение расписания:** планирование уроков и экзаменов.
+- **Scheduling:** Plan lessons and exams seamlessly.
-- **Отчёты по посещаемости и успеваемости:** подробная аналитика для администраторов, преподавателей и родителей.
+- **Attendance and Progress Reports:** Detailed analytics for administrators, teachers, and parents.
-- **Обратная связь и уведомления:** система оповещений и сообщений для всех ролей.
+- **Feedback and Notifications:** Notification and messaging system for all roles.
-- **Оплата обучения:** возможность онлайн-оплаты курсов (при необходимости).
+- **Tuition Payment:** Option for online payment of courses (if needed).

-## Архитектура
+## Architecture

-Платформа построена по принципу клиент-серверной архитектуры:
+The platform follows a client-server architecture:
 - **Backend:** Spring Boot (Java)
-- **Frontend:** (опционально) React/Vue/Angular
+- **Frontend:** (optional) React/Vue/Angular
-- **База данных:** PostgreSQL или MySQL
+- **Database:** PostgreSQL or MySQL
-- **Email/SMS уведомления:** интеграция с внешними сервисами (SendGrid, Twilio и др.)
+- **Email/SMS Notifications:** Integration with external services (e.g., SendGrid, Twilio, etc.)

-## Запуск проекта
+## Getting Started

-1. Клонируйте репозиторий:
+1. Clone the repository:
     ```bash
     git clone https://github.com/shahob-atm/ielts-platform.git
     ```
-2. Перейдите в папку проекта и настройте переменные окружения (например, параметры базы данных).
+2. Navigate to the project folder and configure environment variables (e.g., database parameters).
-3. Запустите backend-приложение:
+3. Run the backend application:
     ```bash
     ./mvnw spring-boot:run
     ```
-4. (Опционально) Запустите frontend, если используется.
+4. (Optional) Start the frontend if you are using one.

-## Пользовательские роли
+## User Roles

-- **Администратор:** управляет пользователями, группами, расписанием, проверяет регистрацию новых преподавателей и студентов, отправляет приглашения.
+- **Administrator:** Manages users, groups, schedules; approves new teachers and students; sends invitations.
-- **Преподаватель:** ведёт уроки, проводит тесты, выставляет оценки, может общаться со студентами.
+- **Teacher:** Conducts lessons and tests, assigns grades, communicates with students.
-- **Студент:** проходит тесты, отслеживает расписание, получает оценки и уведомления.
+- **Student:** Takes tests, tracks schedule, receives grades and notifications.
-- **Родитель:** имеет доступ к информации о результатах и посещаемости своих детей, может оплачивать обучение.
+- **Parent:** Has access to their child’s results and attendance, can pay tuition.

-## Безопасность
+## Security

-- Регистрация пользователей проходит только через приглашения от администратора (email или SMS).
+- User registration is by invitation only from the administrator (via email or SMS).
-- Все пароли хранятся в зашифрованном виде (bcrypt).
+- All passwords are stored in encrypted form (bcrypt).
-- JWT-аутентификация для API.
+- JWT authentication is used for the API.
-- Валидация данных и контроль доступа по ролям.
+- Data validation and role-based access control are enforced.

-## Технологии
+## Technologies

 - Java 17+
 - Spring Boot